aka 𝑡i𝑛𝑦 Լe𝑠𝑠o𝑛𝑠 𝑓ro𝑚 𝑚i𝑔ra𝑛𝑡 wee𝑑𝑠

 RELATED TALKS AND PRESENTATIONS

-SUMMER 2025 • Artist Talk: Weedy Technologies, Guest Speaker for Tunnel Mound Comeback, The Plumb, Toronto, ON
+SUMMER 2025• Artist Talk: Weedy Technologies, Guest Speaker for Tunnel Mound Comeback, The Plumb, Toronto, ON

 RELATED WRITINGS AND PUBLICATIONS

-FALL 2025 (forthcoming) • Anatomy of a Fluid Landscape, Scaffold Journal Vol 2: Drafting Liminalities, University of Toronto, Toronto, ON
+FALL 2025 • Anatomy of a Fluid Landscape, Scaffold Journal Vol 2: Drafting Liminalities, University of Toronto, Toronto, ON

 CONTACT